When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Steady does it — check out our favorite balance bikes.

-Our goal was to find the best balance bikes for beginner bikers, but it was challenging to find options that meet our high safety and durability standards while still being easy to operate for young children.
+We wanted to find the best balance bikes for beginner riders.
+It was a challenge to find options that met our high safety standards while staying durable and easy for toddlers to control.

-However, we persevered and found eight terrific bikes we highly recommend for any new learner.
-Join us as we explore these options, showcasing their best features and pointing out any limitations — so you can make an informed decision for your little biker babe.
+We persevered and found eight terrific bikes we recommend for any new learner.
+We broke down their best features and limitations so you can make an informed decision for your future cyclist.

 Our Top Picks